CollectionBuilder/collectionbuilder-contentdm/docs/item-pages.md

 To avoid this issue, we use a dummy layout "items" which simply passes everything to the real layout "item" (_layouts/item.html).

 The item layout uses the properties of the the metadata to create the item page contents, configured by "_data/config-metadata.csv".
-Item pages have a special meta markup in head (_includes/head/item-meta.html) which is also configured by config-metadata and driven by the metadata fields.
+Item pages have a special meta markup in head (_includes/head/item-meta.html) which is also configured by config-metadata and driven by the metadata fields (see "docs/markup.md").
 The image representations and object downloads logic is based on the `format` field in the metadata--thus will be incorrect if the format field is wrong or malformed.

 For image items, a zoomable, full screen gallery view is added using [lightGallery](http://sachinchoolur.github.io/lightGallery/).
 The lightGallery dependencies are added by including `gallery: true` in the item layout front matter.
 See docs/lightgallery.md for more details.

+## Metadata display

+The metadata fields displayed on an item page are configured by config-metadata.

+Only fields with a value in the "display-name" column will be displayed, and only if the item has a value for that field.
+(*Note:* if you want a field to display without a field name visible, enter a blank space in the "display-name" column)

+Fields with "true" in the "browse-link" column in config-metadata will generate a link to the Browse page.
+Values in "browse-link" fields will be split on semicolon `;` as multi-valued fields before adding links.
+These often mirror the "btn" links on the Browse config-browse.
+Keep in mind that for the browse links to be useful, the field must also be available to filter on the Browse page--so the field should appear in config-browse (displayed, btn, or hidden).

 ## Preferred Citation